Mariac7185/github-tutorial/README.md

 ### Setting up Git
  1. Open up [Git hub](http://www.github.com)
+ 2. Sign Up for a git hub account
- 2. Under your command line Tell Git your **name** so that your commits will be label correctly.
+ 3. Under your command line Tell Git your **name** so that your commits will be label correctly.
 Make sure to type everything after `$`

    ```
     $ git config --global user.name "YOUR NAME"